mbreaux2023/UnityLootGenerator/WrittenResponse.md

 Describes the overall purpose of the program.

-to let a person Generate a random type of weapon of their choice
+The purpose of the program is to provide a fun game.

 **TODO: Complete this section**